bbbutterwell/books/README.md

 ## Witches and Knights and Unicorn Fights

-*The Story behind the Legend of the Origin of a Tale of Heroes and Villains*
+*The Story behind the Legend of the Origin of a Tale of Rumours of Heroes and Villainy*

 ... and a hurried & hopeful submission for [Royal Road's April Writathon](https://www.royalroad.com/blog/46/join-aprils-fun-events)